Best Practice for Avoiding Guatemala ATM Fees

 Posted: October 23, 2024 | Tagged: ATM Fees, Guatemala, Travel Hacks

 Getting hold of local money in Guatemala is tricky.
-The ATMs either don't work with foreign cards, are all empty or charge a massive withdrawal fee.
+The ATMs either don't work with foreign cards or are all empty.
+Assuming you can find one that works, Guatemala ATM fees will put a big hole in your budget.

 The 3 ATM networks in Guatemala: